wikimedia/mediawiki-tools-scap/docs/scap3/ssh-access.rst

     # [*keyholder_user*]
     #   file name of private key and generated filename of the keyholder permissions file
     # [*keyholder_group*]
-    #   group on tin that has access to use the keyholder-proxy socket to
+    #   group on deployment server that has access to use the keyholder-proxy socket to
     #   login to targets
     # [*keyholder_fingerprint*]
     #   Fingerprint of the public half of the private key file